ARMNTL/project-library/README.md

 ## Questions

 -   For some reason the `required` property in the `input` fields is not working as expected when using a `form` inside a `dialog`.
+-   In the delete book button, I don't like how it's removing all books and recreating the library.
+This will be a problem with scalability.

 ## Steps I made